Jmetrics86/tweet-analyser/examples/@PrepareToTry/@PrepareToTry.md

 Please enter the twitter screen_name: PrepareToTry Report ready to view at http://localhost:8000/report/tweet-analysis.html Report will be available for the next 10 minutes
-Save http://localhost:8000/report/tweet-analysis.html to PDF (Y/N)?
-Y
 ```

 As above the application asks the user whether they would like to search a user's timeline, or search for a hashtag.
 Since we are decided to search for the @PrepareToTry user we choose option 1, and enter PrepareToTry as the user
 we want to search for.
 Our results are made available at http://localhost:8000/report/tweet-analysis.html using a WebServer
 we spin up in the background and is available for viewing for number minutes (you can tweek this in main.py).
-We may also
-want to see these results later so specify to save this as a PDF document.

 ### Results